Teradata/product-help/IMC/Configuration-Card/Config-Card.md

 ### Configuration

-Displays configuration information about your system.
+Displays information about your system configuration.

 **Status** indicates the current system state.
 It shows as **Provisioning** while it's being set up and **Operational** when it's ready for use.